HR1789/Assignment-01/README.md

 # Personal Portfolio – Haider Raza

 A responsive 4-page portfolio (Home, About, Projects, Contact) built with semantic HTML5 and CSS3.
-No Flexbox was used (per course rules).
 The site showcases my background, selected projects, and a contact form with HTML5 validation.

 ---